kubesphere/website/content/en/docs/pluggable-components/service-topology.md

 You can enable Service Topology to integrate [Weave Scope](https://www.weave.works/oss/scope/), a visualization and monitoring tool for Docker and Kubernetes.
 Weave Scope uses established APIs to collect information to build a topology of your apps and containers.
 The Service topology displays in your project, providing you with visual representations of connections based on traffic.

-## Enable Service Topology before Installation
+## Enable Service Topology Before Installation

 ### Installing on Linux